-This SETCC $c_\Delta$ is doubly periodic, illustrated on the right side of Figure~\ref{cubo}, where coordinate axes are horizontal for $x$ and tilted at an angle of 60 degrees or $\frac{\pi}{2}$ radians (said to be ``anti-diagonal") for $y$, with both horizontal and tilted periods equal to $7$.
-Colors in such representation of $c_\Delta$ are given orderly from 0 to 6 as black, red, blue, green, hazel, violet and rose.
-A double periodic tile of $c=c_\Delta$ in $X_\Delta$ is represented in display (\ref{dec6}), where coordinate $x$ increases to the right and coordinate $y$ increases upward, with the origin $O=(0,0)$ taken as the leftmost vertex.
+This SETFC $c_\Delta$ is doubly periodic, illustrated on the right side of Figure~\ref{cubo}, where coordinate axes are horizontal for $x$ and tilted at an angle of 60 degrees or $\frac{\pi}{2}$ radians (said to be ``anti-diagonal") for $y$, with both horizontal and tilted periods equal to $7$.
+Colors in such representation of $c_\Delta$ are given orderly from 0 to 6 as black, red, blue, green, hazel, violet and rose, respectively.
+A double periodic tile of $c_\Delta$ in $M_\Delta$ is represented in display (\ref{dec6}), where coordinate $x$ increases to the right and coordinate $y$ increases upward, with the origin $O=(0,0)$ taken as the leftmost vertex.

-Display (\ref{dec26}) shows a union $\mathcal{T}$ of fourteen 2-cells of a 2-cell complex of $\mathbb{R}^2$ (obtained by double periodic translations of $\mathcal{T}$) equivalent to $(X_\Delta,c_\Delta)$ in the following sense.
-Each of the seven 4-cycles of $\mathcal{T}$ formed by two vertical edges and two horizontal edges is assumed divided by a main-diagonal edge represented only by its color number $\xi$ that together with its four vertex color numbers are shown larger than its four edge color numbers, while \texttt{•}he color numbers of the two resulting triangles separated by $\xi$ appear as a pre-subscript and a post-superscript of $\xi$.
-Clearly, $\mathcal{T}$ is equivalent to an horizontal strip of $(X_\Delta,c_\Delta)$ as depicted on the right of Figure~\ref{cubo} formed by fourteen 2-cells.
-By identifying the left and right sides of $\mathcal{T}$ and then its top and bottom sides, where the top side is displaced two units to the right with respect to the bottom side, a toroidal 2-cell $Y_\Delta$ and a SETCC $d_\Delta$ of $Y_\Delta$ are obtained in the toroid $\mathbb{T}^2$ via the corresponding quotient map $\phi_\Delta:\mathbb{R}^2\rightarrow\mathbb{T}^2$. \end{proof}
+Display (\ref{dec26}) shows a union $\mathcal{T}$ of fourteen faces of a map of $\mathbb{R}^2$ obtained by double periodic translations of $\mathcal{T}$.
+Each of the seven 4-cycles of $\mathcal{T}$ formed by two vertical edges and two horizontal edges is assumed divided into two triangles separated by the main diagonal taken as an edge represented just by its color number $\xi$; this $\xi$ together with the four vertex color numbers are shown larger than the four edge color numbers, while the color numbers of the two triangles separated by $\xi$ appear as a pre-subscript and a post-superscript of such $\xi$.
+Note that $\mathcal{T}$ can be taken as a rectangular cutout of the $Y_\Delta$ in the statement in the following sense and bearing the corresponding $c_\Delta$.
+It is easy to see that $\mathcal{T}$ is equivalent to an horizontal strip of fourteen triangles in the extension of $\mathcal{T}$ to all of $\mathbb{R}^2$, partilaly seen in Figure~\ref{cubo}.
+By identifying the left and right sides of $\mathcal{T}$ and then its top and bottom sides, with the top side displaced two units to the right with respect to the bottom side, $Y_\Delta$ and $c_\Delta$ are obtained in the toroid $\mathbb{T}$ via the corresponding quotient map $\phi_\Delta:\mathbb{R}^2\rightarrow\mathbb{T}$. \end{proof}